FelixOnline/v2/content/articles/2012-11-15-whats-in-my-lunchbox-01.md

 subtitle: >
   Carol Ann Cheah ponders “ladies who (liquid) lunch” this winter
 date: "2012-11-15 22:00:36 +0000"

 # Attributes from Felix Online V1
 id: "2907"
 old_path: /food/2907/whats-in-my-lunchbox-01
 aliases:
  - /food/2907/whats-in-my-lunchbox-01
+imported: true
+comments:
+ - Ah were well aware of this when we sent this piece off  as foodies were not entirely lacking in basic chem lingo knowhow Wouldve loved to have thought of something else except our suspension to the problem wouldnt have had the same sense to itThat said ta muchly for pointing it out to the uninitiated anyway Ah were well aware of this when we sent this piece off  as foodies were not entirely lacking in basic chem lingo knowhow Wouldve loved to have thought of something else except our suspension to the problem wouldnt have had the same sense to itThat said ta muchly for pointing it out to the uninitiated anyway Yo Soz but your pun doesnt quite work Soup is more a suspension than a solution because most of the solids arent really dissolved in solvated by the solventSounds tasty though

 # Article Taxonomies
 categories:
  - food
 tags:
+authors:
+ - cac111

+# Homepage control params
 headline: true
 featured: true